-Sometime around the middle of 2012, I started to see tweets about website accessibility lawsuits.
+Sometime around the middle of 2012, I started noticing a large increase in tweets about website accessibility lawsuits.
 This was a bit eye-opening for me from two perspectives: my web developer perspective and the legality of web accessibility.
 This is when I realized I should learn more about ADA standards and making websites accessible.

 In 2012, accessibility lawsuits were certainly not as prevalent as they have been recently.
 Based on keyword data from the Courthouse News Service, in 2017, there were a total of 814 web accessibility lawsuits.
 In 2018, there were 2258, a 177% increase from 2017.
 Expectations for 2019 seem to be the same.